-We have thousands of free HD & pre-keyed visual effects, so you can probably find what you need here and save yourself a lot of time.
+We have thousands of free HD & pre-keyed visual effects, so you can probably find what you need by searching here and save yourself a lot of time.
 Only as a last resort should a beginner attempt to create VFX themselves.
 Always remember to stay safe (especially when building practical VFX).
 It's definitely easier to use stock VFX whenever possible, and these tips are focused on those who want to use VFX, but don’t necessarily want to be a VFX artist.

 Your stock visual effect should either be pre-keyed (the background has been removed and is ‘transparent’) or have a solid background color, which would allow you to composite the effect onto your footage either by blending or keying.

 Import your effect, just like you would normal footage.
 With professional editing software, your alpha channel should be reading already.
 You can then just drag and drop onto your timeline and voilà, you’re compositing!

 If your effect has a black background, you will have to use a blending more.
 We suggest starting with Screen or Lighten, but there are many options.